 Not all students are able to get online and join the virtual classroom.
 For example, 7 million American school-aged children don’t have the Internet at home and simply won’t be able to take classes even if the school holds them.

 Let’s take China as an example.
 All schools and colleges were closed since the end of January, following the Lunar New Year.
 This urged the need to reconsider the idea and problems of learning online.
-Of course, the process isn’t smooth, and there are multiple problems to be solved: Internet access, creating a schedule, teaching tutors how to use the online platform, holding classes that are not accustomed to remote learning (for example, physical education).
+Of course, the process isn’t smooth, and there are multiple problems to be solved: Internet access, creating a schedule, teaching tutors how to use the online platform like Do My Writing service, holding classes that are not accustomed to remote learning (for example, physical education).

 In China, tutors need to submit plans for future lessons and wait for censor’s reviews, which causes significant delays.
 There has been a single teaching app and was bombarded with low grades and one-stars by students, who want the app to be removed from the store.